steadyowlai/livekit-voice-agent/README.md

 ---

 ### 4. FastMCP Server: Decoupled Knowledge & Policy Layer
-**Why it is needed:**
-Banking product offerings, interest rate policies, and customer records should live in an independent service rather than being hardcoded into the voice bot.
-Anthropic's Model Context Protocol (MCP) provides a standardized protocol for exposing these tools.

 **How it works:**
 1. A FastMCP server (`mcp/mcp_server.py`) runs as a standalone service on `http://127.0.0.1:8000/sse` using Server-Sent Events (SSE).